Winston Kalengo: Records

 Kalengo is the leading scorer in ties between Zesco United and Zanaco.
 He has scored 12 times in these ties with 6 goals for each team.
-Another very intriguing statistic about Kalengo is that he has only lost in 3 matches that he has scored in.
+Another statistic about Kalengo is that he has only lost in 3 matches that he has scored in.
 In a career stretching over 9 years.
 And Kalengo's teams have won 52 matches in which he has scored in and drawn 6 matches.

-To put it simply into numbers if Kalengo scores there is an 85% chance that his team will win!
-So both Zanaco and Zesco United have won most of the games he has scored in.
-Ironically though, Kalengo's first loss in a match that he had scored in came against Forest Rangers in 2005 which also happened to be the match that broke Zanacos 40 game unbeaten league record that stretched back to 2004.
+If Kalengo scored, his team had an approximately 85% chance of winning.
+His first loss in a match in which he scored came against Forest Rangers in 2005, ending Zanaco's 40-match unbeaten league record that stretched back to 2004.

 Kalengo finished the 2015 Primera Division de Zambia season as top scorer with 18 goals, helping Zesco United to the league title.

 Nicknames

-So why the tag "King of the Hill"?
-Imagine that all the goals in the ZSL from 2004 to date were gathered and piled up, they would probably make quite a hill.
-Kalengo with his high scoring feat would be resting pretty at the top of that hill.
-Zesco United's Colombian fans affectionately nicknamed him as Kalengoal due to his prolific goal-scoring form.
+Zesco United's Colombian fans nicknamed him 'Kalengoal'.